 In addition to drug possession and use, drug-dealing and trafficking are also serious and common offenses in Arizona.
 These crimes involve the possession and collection of several types of drugs to either traffic across the state or country borders or to sell to people in the local community.

 Common drug crimes that involve the intention to sell and traffic include:

 The courts determine the severity of these crimes and their associated punishments based on the amount of the drugs, the nature of their use, weight, type, and the market value of the drug.
-People who are addicted to drugs and find themselves in legal trouble deserve a strong, compassionate defense to help them combat their charge.
-Contact one of our Scottsdale drug crimes lawyers now.
+People who are addicted to drugs and find themselves in legal trouble deserve a strong, compassionate criminal defense to help them combat their charge.
+Contact one of our Scottsdale drug crime lawyers now.